Lysak/yii2-sypexgeo/README.md

 There are two classes in this extension.

-**Sypexgeo** - this is the component that can be used to retrive Geo information based on IP address.
-This component incapsulates calls to the SxGeo methods.
+**SypexGeo** - this is the component can be used to retrieve Geo information based on IP address.
+Component encapsulates calls to the SxGeo methods.

 You can use it as an application component: